codepath/android_guides/Working-with-Input-Views.md

 }
 ```

 Using this pattern you can manage the checkbox events and take the user input.
+Take a look at the [Official Checkbox Guide](http://developer.android.com/guide/topics/ui/controls/checkbox.html) for more details.

 ### Radio Buttons